DigitalShoestringSolutions/ShoestringAssembler/README.md

 │   │   └── ...
 │   ├── ...
 ```
-Multiples of the same Module are supported - the subdirectory name under `UserConfig` must be incremented as above.
+Multiples of the same Module are supported - the subdirectory name under `Config` must be incremented as above.
 This approach allows multiple instances of the same Module to be configured differently.

 ## Logging

 During Assembly, status messages are printed to terminal.
-This includes what versions of Modules have been selected, where config files are being linked between UserConfig and Modules, what `docker-compose` files have been detected etc.
+This includes what versions of Modules have been selected, where config files are being linked between Config and Modules, what `docker-compose` files have been detected etc.
 These (`stdout&stderr`) are also saved to a local text file called `assemblerlog.txt`, which will appear alongside the clone.
 Hence, if the Assembler is downloaded with [the template's `get_modules.sh`](https://github.com/DigitalShoestringSolutions/starter-solution-template/blob/feature/assembler/Modules/Assembly/get_modules.sh) the file `assemblerlog.txt` will appear alongside `get_modules.sh` in `.../Modules/Assembly/`.